nhijulytran/nhijulytran.github.io/README.md

 # **Data Analyst**

 ## **Profile Summary**
 Ambitious Data Analyst transitioning from nearly three years as a Credit Officer in banking.
 Experienced in analyzing financial data, customer profiles, and risk metrics to support informed decisions.
-Skilled in **Excel, SQL, Power BI, and Python**, with a strong analytical mindset and business understanding.
 Committed to continuous learning, effective communication, and structured problem-solving, aiming to deliver insights in **financial analytics**, **risk modeling**, and **performance analysis**.

 ---